-While most of backup tools offer file-level recovery for a very small number of file systems, typically, Windows and rarely Linux, Veeam’s multi-OS restore wizard enables you to recover guest OS files from the most commonly used file systems such as Linux, Unix, BSD, MacOS and many others.
+While most of backup tools offer file-level recovery for a very small number of file systems, typically, Windows and rarely Linux, Veeam’s multi-OS restore wizard allows you to recover guest OS files from the most commonly used file systems such as Linux, Unix, BSD, MacOS and many others.

 For file-level recovery, Veeam Backup & Replication uses a special FLR helper — a small virtual appliance based on the stripped-down Linux kernel.
-Whenever you perform file-level restore, Veeam Backup & Replication automatically starts the appliance and mounts VM disks to the FLR appliance as virtual hard drives.
+When you perform file-level restore, Veeam Backup & Replication automatically starts the appliance and mounts VM disks to the FLR appliance as virtual hard drives.
 Virtual disks are mounted directly from backup files, without prior extraction of the backup content, which makes the restore process much faster in comparison with competitive solutions.
 You can then copy individual files and folders from VM disks to your local machine drive or a network share.

 - Encrypted LVM volumes are not supported.